-Hans Verboven is professor in Corporate Social Responsibility and Business Ethics and German Business Communication at the Faculty of Applied Economic Sciences.
+Hans Verboven is professor in Corporate Social Responsibility and Business Ethics and German Business Communication at the Faculty of Business and Economics.

 Is an expert in sustainability management and growth stratgegies and helps companies (especially SME's) to achieve business excellence and sustainable growth.

 Is a pioneer in integrating SDGS in the strategy of SMEs and leads an ambitious sustainability management project for the Flemish Government.